 Note that while the product will be covered by your insurance, the process is not; the injection itself will cost $250 the first time, and $150 each time after that.
 This is because a nurse practitioner is needed for the first shot and the subsequent injection plan, but after that, other team members can take over.

 If you have any other questions about medical Botox – or its cosmetic cousin – we’re always happy to help out, so call or message us at your convenience.
+Or if you would rather read more information yourself - we've written a thorough article called Everything You Want To Know About Botox.
 We’ll see you at the boutique!